webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeballs_viewport_small.png]]

 The solution is to define a custom box using the '''viewBox''' attribute.
-Doing so declares a set of abstract units for use within the graphic, which may bear no relation to the coordinate space in which the graphic appears:
+Doing so declares a set of abstract units for exclusive use within the graphic, which may bear no relation to the coordinate space in which the graphic appears:

 <syntaxhighlight lang="xml">
 <svg width="300" height="100" viewBox="0 0 600 200">